burzum/cakephp-file-storage/docs/Tutorials/Quick-Start.md

 use Cake\Core\Configure;
 use Cake\Event\EventManager;

-// Attach the S3 Listener to the global CakeEventManager
+// Attach the S3 Listener to the global EventManager
 $listener = new S3StorageListener();
 EventManager::instance()->on($listener);

-// Attach the Image Processing Listener to the global CakeEventManager
+// Attach the Image Processing Listener to the global EventManager
 $listener = new ImageProcessingListener();
 EventManager::instance()->on($listener);